 Along with Thanksgiving, July 4th is a holiday Americans can claim all to themselves.
 There’s no shortage of fun, family oriented things to do in Massachusetts this July 4th.
 Boston Harborfest is the king of all things 4th of July.
 With hundreds of events for adults and children, including historic reenactments, live music, food, and patriotic revelries, you won’t run out of things to do.
 But Independence Day celebrations aren’t limited to Boston.
 There is a solemn reading of the Declaration of Independence at Old Sturbridge Village; a Blessing of the Fleet with food and live music in New Bedford; art shows in Brewster ; a road race on Nantucket and many fireworks displays across the Commonwealth.
 Don’t miss any opportunity to get out there and have some patriotic fun.
 Here are just some of the things to do in Massachusetts this 4th of July.

-Boston Harborfest – June 28-July 4 Festival includes more than 220 events: walking tours, concerts, Revolutionary-era historical reenactments, the famous Chowdafest, visits from U.S. and foreign naval ships; harbor cruises; State House tours; guided walking tours of the North End, Boston’s underground and the Harbor Islands; treasure hunt; tour of Coast Guard ships; whale watch and dinner cruises; chowder fest; USS Constitution Turnaround Cruise; Boston Pops concert and fireworks.
+Boston Harborfest – July 1-4 Festival includes more than 220 events: walking tours, concerts, Revolutionary-era historical reenactments, the famous Chowdafest, visits from U.S. and foreign naval ships; harbor cruises; State House tours; guided walking tours of the North End, Boston’s underground and the Harbor Islands; treasure hunt; tour of Coast Guard ships; whale watch and dinner cruises; chowder fest; USS Constitution Turnaround Cruise; Boston Pops concert and fireworks.
 Check out the MBTA’s special schedules during Harborfest.

-Boston Pops Fireworks Spectacular – July 4 Free outdoor concert in the Hatch Shell aside the Charles River is a glittering, unforgettable Independence Day tradition.
-This Fourth of July musical celebration includes performances of patriotic favorites like “Yankee Doodle Dandy,” “America,” and “Stars and Stripes Forever”; thunderous rendition of Tchaikovsky”s “1812 Overture” followed by fireworks display over Charles River
+Boston Pops Fireworks Spectacular – Rehearsal is July 3 and the performance is July 4 Free outdoor concert in the Hatch Shell aside the Charles River is a glittering, unforgettable Independence Day tradition.
+This Fourth of July musical celebration includes performances of patriotic favorites like “Yankee Doodle Dandy,” “America,” and “Stars and Stripes Forever”; thunderous rendition of Tchaikovsky”s “1812 Overture” followed by fireworks display over Charles River.

 Reading of the Declaration of Independence – Boston July 4 – Only once a year, Boston residents and visitors get to hear the famous speech read from the balcony as it was on July 18, 1776.
-Location: Old State House, State and Division Streets.
-10 – 10:30 a.m.
+Location: Historic Faneuil Hall.
+10:00 a.m.
 Cost: free

 Sudbury’s Annual Fourth of July Parade – Sudbury July 4 All are welcome to come and watch one of the area’s best parades!
 (With a zip code like 1776, Sudbury’s patriotic spirit is one to be reckoned with…) The parade forms on Union Avenue between Station Road and Codjer Lane.
 Step off time is 1 p.m.